How much money to I need to travel for seven months?

 Answer: Four months in Australia and New Zealand sounds fabulous!
 Unfortunately I can only answer you in part - because, believe it or not, this is the only part of the world I've never been to (I know, I know...).
 The good news is that my good friend Birgit, known to most as 'B', runs a fabulous Australian website called Outback Travel Guide, which is crammed full of great information about travel around Australia, especially in the Outback.

 When it comes to costs, Lonely Planet is usually up-to-date.
 I'd also post some questions or read some answers on the always helpful BootsnAll Forums.

-This little Australia cost calculator might come in handy, as might this one for both countries.
+This little Australia cost calculator might come in handy.

 And don't forget to look into airline passes if you're planning on traveling long distances.
 There's the Aussie AirPass with Qantas, the Walkabout Pass, OneWorld's Visit Australia and New Zealand pass, or try Air Timetable.
 There are also plenty of bus passes available.